Customer-Centric Leadership Traits

 Like many organizational best practices, it's no surprise that Customer Centricity begins with leadership.

-When I am asked to review an organization, as part of my assessment I always visit "Our Values" page to learn how well the customer is represented in the value-set.
+When I am asked to review an organization, as part of my assessment I always visit the "Our Values" page to learn how well the customer is represented in the value-set.

 And as one can expect, in most cases the value-set does include one or more sentences about the customer.
-But does that make an organization Customer Centric?
+But does that make an organization Customer-Centric?
 Most likely not.

 Although there is good merit in mentioning the customer in your value-set, it is obvious that this is just the first step of a long journey towards genuine Customer Centricity.

 And it's self-explanatory that it starts with leadership.

 "Customer Centric leaders know that long-term sustainability depends on the organization's ability to select, engage, and retain the most attractive customer segments".

 So what does it take to be a Customer-Centric Leader?

 Firstly, Customer-Centric leaders relentlessly demonstrate a genuine interest in their customers every single day.